 This construction is useful when you want to express missing a particular aspect of someone's presence or a shared experience.

 For a more emphatic expression, you can use "Tu me manques énormément" or "Vous me manquez énormément".
-The word énormément means "enormously" or "a lot," amplifying the feeling of missing someone.
+But the word énormément means "enormously" or "a lot," amplifying the feeling of missing someone.
 This is a powerful way to convey the depth of your longing.

 There are also other phrases that express similar sentiments, although they don't directly translate to "I miss you."
 For example: